 Of course, you can cut out alcoholic beverages to reduce your cost.
 If we go out to eat we always order water.
 But we had a gift card which means we are splurging.

 The place was packed.
 I couldn’t help but think about how many people go and grab food for dinner.
 Every night.
 For some, the thought never crosses their mind of quality.
 How could it when you are just grabbing food to eat because you’re hungry after work.

 Let’s say you choose a cheaper alternative to eating out.
 McDonald’s, Wendy’s etc. You spend $30 for a family of four.
 You go there 5 times a week.
 You just spent $150 on food that may be cheaper but is loaded in things that are not so good for you.

-Or the fact you could have bought an entire week’s worth of food for your family.
-That’s breakfast, lunch and dinner friends.
+Or you could have bought an entire week’s worth of food for your family.
+That’s breakfast, lunch and dinner, friends.